billbrod/booklet-assembler/README.md

 article does a lot manually and uses Adobe, so I figured I could do better.

-Basically, the goal is to get the PDF into a bunch of single pages, which we then rearrange into the proper order, and print as a booklet using LibreOffice.
+Basically, the goal is to get the PDF into a bunch of single pages, which we then rearrange into the proper order, and print as a booklet.
+LibreOffice (option 1) can rearrange the pages for printing in "brochure" order for us, but may change the way the pdf looks.
+Alternatively, we can rearrange the order of the pages manually, and then print with some other program (I've had good luck with Firefox).

 1. If the PDF only comes as "spreads" (with two content pages side-by-side on a single pdf page), we need to split them in half: `spreads_to_singles.sh